corpunWorld Corporal Punishment Research

 Benson and Glover (1931) state that in 1929 there were 78 floggings by order of the courts, and 72 strappings for breaches of prison discipline.
 Benson (1937) updates these figures for 1935 to 40 and 50 respectively.

-All the above (and everything in the article linked below) applied only to youths over 16 and adult men, but Cadogan (1938) also notes that courts could order boys under 16 to be "spanked" (no details provided), and that there were 55 such spankings per year on average between 1932 and 1936.
+All the above (and everything in the article linked below) applied only to youths over 16 and adult men, but Cadogan (1938) also noted that courts could order boys under 16 to be "spanked" (no details provided), and that there were 55 such spankings per year on average between 1932 and 1936.

-The Canadian Prison Strap [HISTORY]
+blob MAIN ARTICLE: The Canadian Prison Strap

-Three-part feature article (illustrated) on pre-1972 use of the leather strap or "paddle" in prisons, both for internal discipline offences and as court-ordered punishment:
+Three-part feature article (illustrated) on pre-1972 use of the leather strap or "paddle" in prisons, both for internal discipline offences and as court-ordered punishment: -- Part 1: The Official View -- Part 2: From the Receiving End -- Part 3: The Equipment Used

-Evidence of Ontario Director of Public Prosecutions [HISTORY]
+Evidence of Ontario Director of Public Prosecutions

-Evidence of Warden of Kingston Penitentiary [HISTORY]
+Evidence of Warden of Kingston Penitentiary

-Evidence of Ontario Deputy Minister for Reform Institutions [HISTORY]
+Evidence of Ontario Deputy Minister for Reform Institutions

 Witness statements to the parliamentary committee on corporal punishment, 1953-55.